Global Existence for the Derivative Nonlinear Schr\"{o}dinger Equation with Arbitrary Spectral Singularities

+In the rest of the paper, the letter $z$ is used as a general notation for a complex variable off contours, while $\zeta$ refers the variable on the contour $\Sigma$ and $\lambda=\zeta^2$ to the variable on the contour $\Gamma$.

-the part of the contour $\R$ outside the \bluetext{ circle $\Gamma_\infty$. } One can compute the jump data for the Riemann-Hilbert problem on the contour $\Gamma$ explicitly in terms of scattering data for $q$, scattering data for $q_{x_0}$, and normalized Jost solutions for $q$ (see Figure \ref{fig-scattering} and Proposition \ref{matrices-entry}; it is then easy to show that the direct spectral map from $q \in H^{2,2}(\R)$ to these scattering data is continuous in a natural topology on the jump data (see Theorem \ref{thm:scattering data} for a precise statement).
+One can compute the jump data for the Riemann-Hilbert problem on the contour $\Gamma$ explicitly in terms of scattering data for $q$, scattering data for $q_{x_0}$, and normalized Jost solutions for $q$ (see Figure \ref{fig-scattering} and Proposition \ref{matrices-entry}; it is then easy to show that the direct spectral map from $q \in H^{2,2}(\R)$ to these scattering data is continuous in a natural topology on the jump data (see Theorem \ref{thm:scattering data} for a precise statement).

 It remains to show that the scattering data can be time-evolved continuously and that RHP with scattering data as described in Theorem \ref{thm:scattering data} can be uniquely solved and used to recover the potential $q$.
 To do so, much as in \cite{JLPS17a} and \cite{LPS15}, we show that the Riemann-Hilbert problem in the $\lam$ variables is equivalent to a Riemann-Hilbert problem in the $\zeta$-variable which is uniquely solvable.
 We then apply Zhou's uniqueness theorem (see Proposition \ref{schwarz invariance} and \cite{Zhou89-1}) to obtain unique solvability.
 We also need to show that the recovered potential is continuous in the scattering data; this will follow from Zhou's results \cite{Zhou98} and our previous results on the scattering transform in \cite{LPS15}.